 Tsamba, the primary cereal food in all the regions of Tibet, is made by grinding roasted barley.
 Other roasted grains, such as wholegrain wheat and peas, can also be used, but barley is the most common.

-Tsampa has sustained Tibetans for centuries, creating a nourishing, energy-rich combination that fueled nomads, farmers, and mountain dwellers.
+Tsampa has sustained Tibetans for centuries, creating a nourishing, energy-rich food that fueled nomads, farmers, and mountain dwellers.
 (Tibet was identified as one of the earliest societies to cultivate barley, starting 5600 years ago.)

 Making Tsamba involves washing and roasting the grains in sand and grinding them into a fine or coarse powder.
 This unique texture, nutty flavor, rich nutrient content, and barley's short growing season make Tsamba a staple in Tibetan cuisine.